 An apology restores connection:

 Each time we fly off the handle, yell at, physically hurt, shame, or manipulate our children, we damage trust, and damage the relationship.
 The good news is: An apology restores trust, and repairs the relationship!
 It is simple, yet powerful.
-It’s a saving grace for a parent like me who messes up all the time.
+It’s a saving grace for a parent like me who does still mess up.

 An Apology models the right behaviour:

 How do kids learn?
 They learn by watching us.
 They do what we do.
-I dance naked in the living room, they dance naked in the living room.
-It’s simple.
 If we apologize for something we did wrong, they will start to do the same.
 You might be thinking: “Really?
 Can this be true”?
 Yes, this type of learning is powerful and enduring.
 And the bonus is: you don’t have to hear yourself say, “say you’re sorry, say you’re sorry, say you’re sorry” a jillion times.
 It might be quicker and easier to teach this automated apology.
 But, it’s forced, not real, and probably lacks any sincerity.
 “Say it like you mean it”!!
 Ha.
 On, the other hand, a real apology repairs.
 Be patient, your child will learn to authentically apologize.
 But until she does, you can apologize for her if you need to.

 An apology from a parent to a child also signals to the child that it’s okay to mess up.
 Everyone makes mistakes, even parents.
 Mistakes are part of life and they are going to happen.
 NBD baby.
 The atmosphere that results is: let’s not dwell on our mistakes too much, we won’t be defined by them.
 We can forgive ourselves.
 Mistakes are not us.
 We are okay.
 We may have done something wrong, but we are not wrong.
 We are good.
 The apology restores us to goodness.
 Magic!